 Associate Dean for Academic Affairs and Professor of Law

-Professor Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
-His articles have appeared in the University of Colorado Law Review, Denver University Law Review, Santa Clara Law Review, Virginia Journal of Social Policy and the Law, and Boston College Environmental Affairs Law Review, among other journals.
+Dean Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
+His articles have appeared in the Colorado Law Review, Temple Law Review, Oklahoma Law Review, and Texas Review of Entertainment and Sports Law, among other journals.